makortel/cmssw/HeterogeneousCore/CUDACore/README.md

 ### Calling the CUDA kernels

-There is nothing special, except the CUDA stream can be obtained from the `CUDAScopedContext`
+There is nothing special, except the CUDA stream should be obtained from the `CUDAScopedContext`

 ```cpp